Bicycle counter

-Bicycle counters are electronic devices that detect the number of bicycles passing by a location for a certain period of time.
-Some advanced counters can also detect the speed, direction, and type of bicycles.
-These systems are sometimes referred to as bicycle barometers, but the term is misleading because it indicates the measurement of pressure.
-Most counting stations only consist of sensors, the internal computing device, although some use a display to show the total number of cyclists of the day and the current year.
-There are counting stations all over the world in over hundreds of cities, for example in Manchester, Zagreb, or Portland.
-The first bicycle counting station was installed in Odense, Denmark, in 2002.
+Bicycle counters are devices that conduct a traffic count of passing bicycles.
+Some counters can also detect the speed, direction, and type of bicycles.
+Most bicycle counters consist of a discrete sensor and a computing device to record and store the data although some also have a public-facing display to show the total number of cyclists of the current day and year.
+Such systems (with the prominent display) are sometimes referred to as bicycle barometers.
+There are bicycle counters in hundreds of cities around the world.
+The first bicycle barometer was installed in Odense, Denmark, in 2002 though cities had been conducting systematic counts of cyclists at least as early as 1994.

 Persuasive aspects

-Bicycle counters are mainly being installed to assist city planning with reliable data on the development of bicycle usage.
-Bicycle counting stations are said to raise awareness for cycling as a mode of transportation, encourage more people to use their bicycles and give cyclists acknowledgement.
+Bicycle counters are mainly installed to assist city planning with reliable data on the development of bicycle usage.
+However the use of bicycle barometers, or prominent displays associated with the count locations, can also serve to normalize cycling as a mode of transportation, encourage more people to use their bicycles and give cyclists acknowledgement.
 There has been no representative study on the impact of bicycle counters on citizens or by-passers, but some early empirical clues that urban visualizations can "become appropriate communication media for sharing, discussing, and co-producing socially relevant data".

-To increase visibility, bicycle counters are mostly installed at positions with high traffic volume and visibility to a range of road users.
+To increase visibility, bicycle counter with displays are mostly installed at positions with high traffic volume and visibility to a range of road users.
 They have been called urban visualizations and fulfill certain criteria of ambient intelligence, such as being embedded, context-aware and adaptive.
 Bicycle counting stations can be described as persuasive technology.

 "Through sensing technology, a display can act as a tool that increases the capability to capture a behavior (e.g., measuring residential energy consumption, bicycle use, etc.); through its visual imagery, it can function as a medium that provides useful information, such as behavioral statistics or cause-and-effect relationships; and through its networking ability, it can become a social actor, encouraging community-based feedback and social interaction".